berniegp/mock-xmlhttprequest/README.md

 ##### uploadProgress(transmitted)
 Fires a request upload progress event where `transmitted` is the number of bytes transmitted.

-You can only call this when the request's `body` isn't empty and the upload isn't complete.
+You can only call this when the request's `body` isn't `null` and the upload isn't complete.

-You can use any other mock response method after calling this method.
+After you call this method, you can use any other mock response method.

 ##### respond(status = 200, headers = {}, body = null, statusText = 'OK')
-Complete response method that sets the response headers and body.
+Complete response method that sets both the response headers and body.
 Changes the request's `readyState` to `DONE`.

 Fires the appropriate events such as `readystatechange`, `progress`, and `load`.

 This is a shorthand for [`setResponseHeaders()`](#setresponseheadersstatus--200-headers---statustext--ok) followed by [`setResponseBody()`](#setresponsebodybody--null).

-You can't use other mock response method after calling this method.
+After you call this method, you can't use other mock response methods.
 This restriction is lifted if you call `open()` again.

 ##### setResponseHeaders(status = 200, headers = {}, statusText = 'OK')
 Sets the response headers.
 Changes the request's `readyState` to `HEADERS_RECEIVED`.

 Fires the appropriate events such as `readystatechange`, `progress`, and `load`.

-You can use the following mock response methods after calling this method:
+After you call this method, you can use the following mock response methods:
 - [`downloadProgress()`](#downloadprogresstransmitted-length)
 - [`setResponseBody()`](#setresponsebodybody--null)
 - [`setNetworkError()`](#setnetworkerror)